o1-labs/proof-systems/book/src/specs/kimchi.md

 We run the following algorithm:

 1. Setup the Fq-Sponge.
+1. Absorb the verifier index
+1. If the verifier index expects a number of recursion challenges, make sure that the right number of challenges and commitments are passed in the proof,
+1. Absorb the recursion commitments.
 1. Absorb the commitment of the public input polynomial with the Fq-Sponge.
 1. Absorb the commitments to the registers / witness columns with the Fq-Sponge.
 1. If lookup is used: